AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Removing a rating from a restaurant: unrate

 1. Removing a rating from a restaurant in the restaurant directory
     * Prerequisites: There must be at least one restaurant in the current directory.
 The 1st restaurant has a rating.

     1. Test case: `unrate 1` <br>
        Expected: The rating of the 1st restaurant is removed.
-The output box will display a message that the rating is removed from the restaurant.
+The output box will display a message that the rating is removed from the restaurant.<br>

 2. Removing a rating for a restaurant without a rating
     * Prerequisites: There must be at least one restaurant in the current directory.
 The 1st restaurant does not have a rating.

     1. Test case: `unrate 1` <br>
        Expected: No rating is removed from the 1st restaurant.
-The output box will display an error message indicating the restaurant has no rating to remove.
+The output box will display an error message indicating the restaurant has no rating to remove.<br>

 3. Missing index
     * Prerequisites: None.

     1. Test case: `unrate`<br>
        Expected: No rating is removed.
-The output box will display an error message indicating an invalid command and the syntax for the unrate command.
+The output box will display an error message indicating an invalid command and the syntax for the unrate command.<br>

 4. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.

     1. Test case: `unrate 100`<br>